dice-group/dice-template-library/README.md

 ### `DICE_DEFER`/`DICE_DEFER_TO_SUCCES`/`DICE_DEFER_TO_FAIL`
 A mechanism similar to go's `defer` keyword, which can be used to defer some action to scope exit.
-The primary use-case for this is on-the-fly RAII-like resource management for types that do not support RAII (for example C types).
+The primary use-case for this is on-the-fly RAII-like resource management for types that do not support RAII (for example, C types).
 Usage examples can be found [here](examples/examples_defer.cpp).

 ### `tuple algorithms`